pip/Octology/README.md

   && you'll want to `cpan ...` or `pmei Time::DaysInMonth;` since I (thru Octology) depend on that module, but am not the maintainer of it;

-  There might also be the Color::Similarity::RGB module in `pm2x` or something like that, maybe `gnp8`, I forget where I put that out ther?
+  Also the Color::Similarity::RGB module is used in `pm2x` to gener8 an expanded pal8 map from the rel8ive proximity of such nearby colors;

 ### Great Thanks, AppreC8ion, and Gratitude
 I'd first like to thank every p8ient Chess player who endured me logging personal matches in ckm8, then thank you to all developers who ever contributed to: